DanielCarmon/msc_project/README.md

 # msc_project
-End-to-end learning of a representation which is usefull for a downstream clustering task.
+End-to-end learning of a representation which is useful for a downstream clustering task.